mit-submit/submit-users-guide/source/running.rst

 .. tags:: Slurm, Condor, GPU

-This section will give you a quick guide on how to submit batch jobs at subMIT.
+This section will give you a quick guide on how to submit batch jobs at SubMIT.
 There will be a couple of simple examples to help get you started.
 You have three options:

 1. **Running locally**: limited to the interactive usage of CPUs in the login nodes.
 Ideal for developing, not for running jobs.
-2. **Slurm**: medium-sized pool of CPUs and some GPUs available on subMIT worker-nodes.
-Slurm is set up as a federation with all of the subMIT machines as clusters.
+2. **Slurm**: medium-sized pool of CPUs and some GPUs available on SubMIT worker-nodes.
+Slurm is set up as a federation with all of the SubMIT machines as clusters.
 This means that Slurm submissions will have access to the /home, /work, and /ceph directories.
 3. **HTCondor**: large pools of CPUs and some GPUs are available in clusters at MIT and around the world.
 Ideal for large scale processing.
-Worker nodes in HTCondor do not have access to your subMIT directories: this means that any input files and software that you need must be passed into the submission, or already be on the worker node.
+Worker nodes in HTCondor do not have access to your SubMIT directories: this means that any input files and software that you need must be passed into the submission, or already be on the worker node.
 Several tools are available to achieve this, read below.

 Running locally
 ~~~~~~~~~~~~~~~

-The subMIT login machines are powerful servers which can be used for local testing.
+The SubMIT login machines are powerful servers which can be used for local testing.
 This allows users to thoroughly test their code before expanding to batch submission.
 When you are ready to scale up your framework, you can study the guide below to start submitting to HTCondor or Slurm.